Ginghamsburg Church: Conferences and events

 In 2009, the church hosted a special event on the War in Darfur with John Prendergast and Omer Ismail.
 The event was broadcast live on the Christian Communications Network to churches around the country.
-Actress Mira Sorvino, who is also a United Nations Goodwill Ambassador, was scheduled to attend the event but had to cancel due to pregnancy.

 The church also sponsors and hosts a number of other conferences, seminars, and events annually, sometimes in conjunction with United Theological Seminary, a United Methodist seminary located just outside Dayton.

-In April 2012, as a sign of its new commitment to revitalize the city of Dayton, which has been named one of the ten fastest-dying cities in the country, Ginghamsburg held its annual Easter service at the University of Dayton Arena.
+It has also regularly hosted concerts, featuring acts such as Toby Mac, For King and Country, and Gungor.